 By balancing hospital menus to favor less and better meat, hospitals can provide health, social, and environmental benefits that are consistent with prevention-based medicine.
 By providing nutritionally-appropriate portion sizes for patients, staff, and visitors they model healthy eating.
 By supporting sustainable meat and poultry production through their purchasing they incentivize production practices that are better for farm communities, consumers, and the environment.

-- Educate your hospital patients, visitors, and staff about the import steps you are taking to promote health and prevention
+- Educate your hospital patients, visitors, and staff about the important steps you are taking to promote health and prevention

 - Utilize these educational materials for dietitians to assist with outreach

 - Plan recipes for your food service using this toolkit to create meals that meet nutritional and sustainability criteria